Play

 Due to climate change, it is getting hotter in our regions and is leading to longer dry periods.
 This has an impact on the environment and especially on the trees.
 Depending on the location and the climate situation, more frequent watering may be necessary than in previous years.

-The roots of young trees are not yet so branched in the soil, which is why they can be easily observed and planted earlier than existing trees. the gegoss In the first year, regular watering is recommended to support rooting.
+The roots of young trees are not yet so branched in the soil, which is why they can be easily observed and planted earlier than existing trees. the gegoss They will need to be watered.
+Regular watering is advisable during the first year to support root development.

-From the second year onwards, no additional water is usually required, but it is recommended to water at least once a week during dry periods.
-Signs of drought stress are limp, hanging leaves, weak young branches, discolouring or drying leaves and early fruit drop.
-Now is the time to water the tree.
+From the third year onwards, additional watering is generally not necessary; however, it is advisable to water at least once a week during dry periods.
+Signs of drought stress include drooping leaves, weak young branches, discolored or withering leaves, and premature fruit drop.
+At this point, it is definitely time to water the tree.

-The water requirements of sour cherries depend on several factors such as the length of the dry period and the condition of the tree.
-As a general rule, young trees require 75 to 100 liters and older trees 150 to 200 liters per watering.
-When watering with a hose, a lot of the water seeps away or evaporates before it reaches the roots.
+The water requirements of sour cherries depend on several factors, such as the duration of the dry period and the condition of the tree.
+As a general rule, young trees need 75 to 100 liters per watering, while older trees require 150 to 200 liters.

 0:00